 Current and Recent Work

-- A parking revenue policy is being developed to look at ways for The City to reinvest in areas where paid parking currently exists.
+- Council approved a parking revenue policy (section 5.3) which allows The City to reinvest a portion of parking revenues in areas where paid parking currently exists.